 Additionally, numerous studies over the past decade have shown that the stigma against addiction not only prevents people from seeking treatment but also affects everything from self-image to employment.
 In fact, a study in 2014 revealed that a staggering 64% of the 709 people surveyed firmly believed that employers should deny employment to people with substance abuse disorders.

 So, with all this in mind, is it so impossible for Skipper to have left his position because of a substance abuse disorder?
 Why would someone as esteemed and popular as John Skipper lie about needing substance addiction treatment?
-Or, if there really is a cover-up at ESPN, why didn’t Skipper use a different, less stigmatized reason for his allegedly forced resignation?
+Was it a cover-up at ESPN?
+If so, why didn’t Skipper use a different, less stigmatized reason for his resignation?

 Get Addiction Treatment and Keep Your Job With Help from TTC Outpatient